SharafatKarim/archmate/README.md

 # Arch Mate

-A simple, user-friendly tool for managing and configuring Arch Linux systems, written with python.
+A simple, lightweight, user-friendly tool for managing and configuring Arch Linux systems, written with python.

 > If it's installed just run 'amate' in your terminal to access!